Virtual sports have become increasingly popular over the last few years – especially during the pandemic.

 This number is a sharp increase from the preview years, likely due to the increase in players during the COVID-19 pandemic.

-Was virtual sport betting on the rise during the COVID-19 pandemic?
+Was virtual sports betting on the rise during the COVID-19 pandemic?

 Yes – the COVID-19 pandemic was one of the main reasons why the virtual sports industry grew in 2020.